darthinvader/daggerheart-tools/memory-bank/activeContext.md

 - Decision (revised): Use per-character routes for the sheet. `/characters/new` only generates a fresh UUID and redirects to `/characters/$id`.
 - Canonical sheet route: `/characters/$id`.
 Section editors open as drawers and can be lazy-loaded.

-Changes implemented (today):
+Changes implemented (recent):

-- Added `src/routes/characters/$id.tsx` (sheet UI with Identity drawer, per-id storage).
+- Per-id character sheet at `src/routes/characters/$id.tsx` composed from modular cards (SummaryStats, ResourcesCard, CoreScoresCard, ConditionsCard, IdentityCard, TraitsCard, ClassCard) with per-id localStorage persistence.
-- Updated `src/routes/characters/new.tsx` to generate UUID and redirect to `/characters/$id`.
+- Identity and Class/Subclass editors implemented as lazy-loaded Drawers (RHF + zod), with Save/Cancel and safe-area aware footers.
-- `src/routes/characters.index.tsx` lists characters area; “New” links to `/characters/new`.
+- `/characters/new` generates a UUID and redirects to `/characters/$id`; characters index lists entries and links to New.
-- `src/components/mobile-nav.tsx` FAB default remains `/characters/new`.
+- Mobile: Ensured drawers appear above the MobileNavBar by lowering navbar z-index to `z-40` and keeping drawers at `z-50`; confirmed footer safe-area padding prevents action buttons from being obscured.
-- Rebuilt to regenerate `routeTree.gen.ts` (reflects `/characters/$id` + `/characters/new`).
+- Global bottom padding remains on `<main>` to avoid overlap with the navbar; drawers sized with 100dvh.
-- Global bottom padding added to `<main>` so content never hides behind the MobileNavBar (includes safe-area inset).
-Summary card redesigned to show identity + quick HP/Stress controls.
+- Typecheck and build pass consistently (chunk-size warnings accepted for now).

-We're focused on the core data models and validation schemas that form the foundation of the application.
-The schemas are consolidated and type-safe across game systems.
+We're focused on the core data models and validation schemas, while incrementally wiring the mobile-first character sheet with modular components and drawer editors.

-Recent cleanups (verified today):
+Recent cleanups:

 - Consolidated subclass schemas to a single BaseSubclassSchema across all classes; optional companion supported for Ranger Beastbound.
 - Merged ancestry/community logic into `src/lib/schemas/identity.ts`; removed stale `schemas/classes.ts`.